RomayLala/alx-low_level_programming/0x08-recursion/README.md

 This function prints a string, followed by a new line.
 This function prints a string in reverse.
 This function  returns the length of a string.
+This function returns the factorial of a given number.